intrinio/javascript-sdk/docs/CompanyApi.md

 # **getCompanySecurities**
 > ApiResponseCompanySecurities getCompanySecurities(identifier, opts)

-Get Securities by Company
+All Securities by Company

-Return Securities for the Company with &#x60;identifier&#x60;
+Returns Securities for the Company with the given &#x60;identifier&#x60;

 ### Example
 ```javascript